Four Lessons to Be Learned from Naomi Osaka’s 2021 French Open Experience

 Lastly, consulting a colleague you trust, mentor, or friend can never hurt before acting.
 There is much value in speaking with someone experienced who can offer practical advice on your situation before you decide.

 What Osaka Did Right

 Despite not addressing the questions above, Osaka did quite well in recovery.
 First, she owned up to her part and apologized both privately and publicly.
 In her public statement, Osaka says, “I wrote privately to the tournament apologizing and saying that I would be more than happy to speak with them after the tournament as the [Grand] Slams are intense.”

 Osaka also did well to step away from the situation so that she would not be a continued distraction throughout the tournament.
 “Hey everyone, this isn’t a situation I ever imagined or intended when I posted a few days ago.
-I think now the best thing for the tournament, the other players and my well-being is that I withdraw so that everyone can get back to focusing on the tennis going on in Paris.”
+I think now the best thing for the tournament, the other players, and my well-being is that I withdraw so that everyone can get back to focusing on the tennis going on in Paris.”

-The final thing that Osaka did well was to promise to turn this negative experience into an opportunity.
+The final thing Osaka did well was to promise to turn this negative experience into an opportunity.
 “I’m gonna take some time away from the court now, but when the time is right I really want to work with the Tour to discuss ways we can make things better for the players, press, and fans.”

-Most people would agree that mental health should always be prioritized and Naomi Osaka should be commended for taking measures to protect her mental health.
+Most people would agree that mental health should always be prioritized, and Naomi Osaka should be commended for taking measures to protect her mental health.
 Although both Roland-Garros and Osaka could have done more to reach a compromise in their dispute, it is beneficial to critique Osaka’s actions with Roland-Garros because there are opportunities for regular working professionals to learn from her experience.
-If Osaka had considered the four questions above, she may have received her desired result.
+If Osaka had considered the four questions above, she might have received her desired result.

 Thanks for reading.
 Please support Professional Plus!